Surfing Guide Sections:

 Like most Outer Banks sporting equipment, surfboards, wet suits, rash guards and other supplies can occasionally be purchased at a bargain price at the end of the season, typically around Thanksgiving.

 Right before surf shops close for the year, particularly those that offer rentals or lessons as well, they will oftensell their gently used surf boards and equipment at a great price.
 Go early and do your research - when surfboards are on sale on the Outer Banks, they generally don't stay on the racks for very long.

 Surfing Events and Competitions

-There are a number of surfing competitions on the Outer Banks, including the Outer Banks Pro Surfing Competition and the Hurley's "Rip My Shred Stick" Surf Event, but arguably the grand-daddy of them all is the annual ESA (Eastern Surfing Association) competition held on Hatteras Island.
+There are a number of surfing competitions on the Outer Banks, including the Outer Banks Pro Surfing Competition, but arguably the grand-daddy of them all is the annual ESA (Eastern Surfing Association) competition held on Hatteras Island.